Saab heads for scrapyard as long rescue quest fails

 It decided to sell the brand in 2009 after the financial crisis and came close to closing it before Swedish Automobile, then called Spyker Cars, bought Saab in January 2010.

-Swedish rival Volvo (VOLVb.ST), successfully rescued by China's Geely Automobile Holdings Ltd (0175.HK) in 2010, made almost four times that last year.
+Swedish rival Volvo, successfully rescued by China's Geely Automobile Holdings Ltd in 2010, made almost four times that last year and plans to sell 50,000 cars in China alone this year.

-Muller had focused initially on getting Russian businessman Vladimir Antonov to invest, but his role was vetoed by the European Investment Bank EIB.L, which has lent money to Saab.
+Muller's efforts to keep Saab afloat had focused initially on getting Russian businessman Vladimir Antonov to invest, but his role was vetoed by the European Investment Bank (EIB), which has lent money to Saab.

 Antonov was subsequently indicted by Lithuania for fraud and is fighting extradition from Britain.

-A first Chinese investment deal with Hawtai Motor Group fell through in May, and Muller then agreed the failed deal with Chinese car distributor Pang Da (601258.SS) and Youngman.
+Muller later turned to Chinese investment and first lined up Hawtai Motor Group in May, but that fell through.
+He then agreed the failed deal with Chinese car distributor Pang Da and Youngman.

 Muller, 52, is a former mergers and acquisitions lawyer who made his fortune from Dutch fashion brand McGregor before revamping loss-making luxury sports car maker Spyker, which he jointly owned with Antonov.

-(Reporting by Patrick Lannin and Veronika Ek in Stockholm and Ben Klayman in Detroit.; Editing by Erica Billingham and David Hulmes, Gary Hill)
+(Reporting by Patrick Lannin and Veronika Ek; Editing by Erica Billingham and David Hulmes)